coronel08/my-notes/notes/docs/python.md

 ---
 ## Data Types
-Immutable: cant be changed after its created Mutable:can be changed, List/Dict/Set
+Immutable: cant be changed after its created <br>
+Mutable:can be changed, List/Dict/Set <br>
+Sets and Dictionaries are hash tables, they also drop duplicate entries.
+Dictionaries can not have two identicial keys<br>
 * list - [] push and pop remove the last item
     * insert()/append() - add
     * remove()/pop() - remove